UNINETTSigma2/documentation/faq/migration2saga.md

 yourself familiar with Saga by reading this page, work on the exercises listed and explore Sagas capabilities by trying out new commands and options.

+The major steps in migrating to Saga are:

+*  Getting an account and project quota on Saga.
+*  Getting aware of differences (disk quota, module system, job types, running jobs, how to get help, no backup currently).
+*  Transfering data, scripts etc from other machines to Saga.
+*  Modifying scripts & routines to match differences on Saga.
+*  **Verifying that your jobs run efficiently and produce the same results as on other systems!**
+*  Be patient with user support, but don't hesitate to ask questions!

 ## Getting familiar with Saga

 Please, read the [introduction about Saga](quick/saga.md) to inform yourself about Saga's